tessgi/TessGiWebsite/content/pages/observing/tess-approved-programs-primary.rst

-Approved Guest Investigator programs from the primary mission
+Selected Targets from General Investigator programs from the primary mission
 #############################################################
 :save_as: approved-programs-primary.html

 .. contents::

-This page details the `Guest Investigator programs <proposing-investigations.html>`_ that were executed by TESS during its primary mission (July 2018-July 2020).
+This page details the targets selected from the `General Investigator programs <proposing-investigations.html>`_ that were observed by TESS during its primary mission (July 2018-July 2020).

 The target lists are posted on this page as soon as the team has prepared the final target list